SalviaSage/Translingual-Phonetic-Alphabet/Independent Explanations on Articulatory Phonetics.md

 > IPA(key): [ʃɑːir]
 > Hyphenation: şa·ir

 [﻿](§15.41)This information here is correct.
 The problem here with this phenomenon is that, if we do not place this dot between the two letters, we would assume that we have a diphthong here.
 That is, we do not have two short vowels, but instead, one gliding vowel.
-However, if we are dealing with the same vowels, such as in this example ( ﻿aa﻿ ) or ( ﻿ii﻿ ), then we do not need to place a vertical line between them, because in this case, we already know that they are separate vowels and that they are not diphthongs.
+However, if we are dealing with the same vowels, such as in this example (aa) or (ii), then we do not need to place a vertical line between them, because in this case, we already know that they are separate vowels and that they are not diphthongs.
 If they were long vowels, they would have the long vowel marker { ﻿◌ː﻿ } and if they were diphthongs, they would have two different vowel letters.
 A better distinction can be made by using a tie bar on top of diphthongs.

 ##### [﻿](§15.42)*( ﻿4﻿ ) Writing morphological boundaries:* { ﻿◌·◌﻿ }